-Calculation of SBB Per-Pupil Equivalents for Charter Schools
+Calculation of SBB Per-Pupil Equivalents for Contract Schools and ALOP Programs

-Charter schools receive a per-pupil equivalent for the teacher salary and multiple building adjustments that go to some district-run schools, and for the foundation positions that all district-run schools.
+Contract schools and ALOP programs receive a per-pupil equivalent for the teacher salary and multiple building adjustments that go to some district-run schools, and for the foundation positions that all district-run schools.
 These per-pupil rates were calculated by taking the amount allocated to district schools for these items and dividing by the total enrollment for district schools, as shown in Table 8.